 Development of power resources is pre-requisite for development of any region.
 Power resources of Rajasthan play a key factor in the modern agricultural, industrial and economic development.
 While, chronically Rajasthan has been power hungry state, the discovery of petroleum and natural gases resources in west Rajasthan and solar power potential has given new hope in converting Rajasthan into a power surplus state.

-By 2017, Rajasthan has around 17 GB of Installed power capacity with around 37% coming from renewable energy.
+By 2017, Rajasthan has around 17 GW of Installed power capacity with around 37% coming from renewable energy.

 Classification of sources of Power: